 We will have our wedding and reception at the same location and both will be outdoors.
 This means we need to have a tent in case of rain.
 We’re working on picking out just the right rental company to go with to get the most bang for our buck.
 Lesson Learned #2 — Weddings can get a bit pricey in the least expected ways.
 Did I mention we’re trying to do this with a moderately low budget?

 Money.
 Lesson Learned #3 –There is probably no conversation to be had that is as uncomfortable than that of which involves money.
 It is, however, a necessity.
 Fortunately, both of us are blessed with families who want to help and we are also both working to fund our big day.
-In fact, I have even started making jewelry again (something I used to do more often and just love!) and recently launched my new website, Bird + Beau, to sell my work with the primary purpose of raising money for our wedding.

 That should pretty much catch you up to speed.
 We’ve got a running list of to-do’s and our calendars are filling up with meetings!
 I am thrilled about the months ahead (oh, yeh, the wedding is next September) and hope to share the ins and outs of planning, along with some handy how-to’s, through Handmade Bride.
 I also look forward to hearing advice from any of you ladies that have “Been there, done that!” and stories from those of you who are excited to plan your own wedding!